donpillou/MeGustaCoin/README.md

 Windows
 -------

-Compiling MeGustaCoin will require the following steps:
+Compiling MeGustaCoin requires the following steps:
  1. Get and install Git and Visual Studio 2013 (its free, the Express version is sufficient)
- 2. Using Git, clone https://github.com/donpillou/MeGustaCoin onto you hard drive
+ 2. Using Git, clone https://github.com/donpillou/MeGustaCoin onto you hard drive and create a working copy
- 3. In your working copy, initialize submodules (recursively!!)
+ 3. Initialize the Git submodules of your working copy (recursively!!)
+ 4. In the root directory of your wokring copy, call the generate.bat script to generate project files
- 4. Open MeGustaCoin.sln in Visual Studio and compile the MeGustaCoin project
+ 5. Open MeGustaCoin.sln in Visual Studio and compile the MeGustaCoin project

 Linux
 -----